Alberta Record

 What changed

-• These classes include registered nurses, certified graduate nurses, graduate nurses, and registered psychiatric nurses who hold practice permits and directly provide patient care.
+• Designated classes include registered nurses, certified graduate nurses, graduate nurses, and registered psychiatric nurses with practice permits who directly provide patient care.

-• Nursing students registered in approved programs who directly provide patient care under a clinical learning program or in employment are also designated as 'prescribed workers'.
+• Nursing students in approved programs who provide direct patient care under a clinical learning program or in employment are also designated as 'prescribed workers'.

-• This designation applies for the purposes of section 24.2(2) and (3) of the Workers' Compensation Act.
+• The designation applies for the purposes of section 24.2(2) and (3) of the Workers' Compensation Act.

 Why it matters